raspberrypilearning/sonic-pi-competition-2014/README.md

 1. There is a limit of **3 entries per school**.
 If your school covers more than one age group please try to represent an even spread.
 You could perhaps hold an internal competition to select the best entries in the class or school.
 1. Entries must include an **audio file** of what the music sounds like, the **code** used to create it, a **short written description** and a **cover art** file.
 1. The audio file must be no longer than **2 minutes** and the code should be no longer than **200 lines**, not including comments. (we are looking for short elequent code see example).
+2. The code must be exectutable on our office Raspberry Pi - it thefore needs to be only one file, only use the synths and samples available in Sonic Pi v2.0, and not require any overclocking.
 1. When you are ready to submit your entries, please return to the website to complete the [online entry form]().
 1. We must receive entries by **13th October 2014**, no later than 11:59:59 PM (local time).
 1. By submitting an entry you agree for it to be released under [the CC-BY-SA licence](https://creativecommons.org/licenses/by-sa/4.0/) and potentially hosted on our website.